Hauling out the beastSteel workEngineIn progress componants board

 Purchased the truck used in June 2008.
 V6 with Automatic.
 Purchased a used manual transmission.
 134,000 miles.

 10/14/08 Based on EV America design.
-Engine has removed, engine compartment cleaned up and painted, battery box framing welded, transmission mated with motor.
+Engine has been removed, engine compartment cleaned up and painted, battery box framing welded, transmission mated with motor.
 Battery boxes are Advantech with 3/4 inch polyethylene foam and painted black.

 11/2/08 Moved the truck in the garage - a little warmer.
 Battery boxes have been painted and placed in the metal frames.
-I solved the parking brake problem by removing the cable from the clip on the differential clip.
+I solved the parking brake problem by removing the cable from the clip on the differential.
 Obtained motor mounts from a 2.2 l S-10 and mounted the motor this weekend.
 I had to removed the vertical supports for the components board I welded in a few weeks ago because it interfered with the mounts.
 A lot of PIA cutting and grinding but it made me feel better about the strength of my welds.
 I'm reconsidering my choice of 20 6 volts batteries for 120 total and thinking about 18 8 volts for 144 volts total.
 Our max round trip will be 30 miles.
 144 volts will get up up the hills faster and will be about 140 pounds lighter.
 The trade off will be a little less life to the batteries and less range.

 code by jerry